aws/aws-cli/awscli/examples/ecs/update-container-agent.rst

 **To update the container agent on an Amazon ECS container instance**

-This example command updates the container agent on the container instance ``a3e98c65-2a40-4452-a63c-62beb4d9be9b`` in the default cluster.
+The following example shows how to update the container agent on the container instance ``a3e98c65-2a40-4452-a63c-62beb4d9be9b`` in the default cluster.

 Command::